paulreitz/input-forge/README.md

 # Input Forge

 Input Forge is a platform-agnostic input management library designed to seamlessly normalize inputs from keyboards and game controllers.
-For games built with Phaser, Three.js, or another framework, Input Forge simplifies input handling by supporting multiple input sources, customizable controls, and a unified API for event-driven and polled inputs.
+For games built with Phaser, Three.js, or other frameworks, Input Forge simplifies input handling by supporting multiple input sources, customizable controls, and a unified API for event-driven and polled inputs.

 > **NOTICE:**
 >